firefly-zero/firefly-moon/README.mbt.md

 /// This is the best place to load fonts, sprites, and other assets,
 /// initialize the default state, read configurations, etc. pub fn boot() -> Unit {
-  @ff.log_debug("entering boot") // placeholder for demonstration purposes }
+  @firefly.log_debug("entering boot") // placeholder for demonstration purposes }

 ///|
 /// `before_exit` is called before the app is closed. pub fn before_exit() -> Unit {
-  @ff.log_debug("entering before_exit") // placeholder for demonstration purposes
+  @firefly.log_debug("entering before_exit") // placeholder for demonstration purposes
 }

 ///|